Honkai Impact 3rd: Others

-A shrine maiden from Yae village, she had a little sister named Rin.
+Sakura is a shrine maiden from Yae village, she had a little sister named Rin.
 She met Kallen when Kallen fled from Schicksal forces to the Far East and fell in love with her.
 She shares a name and appearance with the Previous Era's SAKURA, codenamed "Setsuna", who is a member of the 13 Flamechasers of the Previous Era and ranked 8th but is otherwise unrelated.
 SAKURA's younger sister, RIN, became the Herrscher of Corruption.